There are now 3 possible online modes for units:

 - Students are able to develop research knowledge and skills while completing a research project.
 This starts from the development of a proposal, the carrying out of the project and the final write-up of the project.

-- Typically this unit is assessed in the following way: dissertation (continuous assessment with a final mark awarded at the completion of dissertation parts 1 to 4) (100 per cent).
+- Indicative assessments in this unit are as follows: dissertation (continuous assessment with a final mark awarded at the completion of dissertation parts 1 to 4) (100 per cent).
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.